QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

 In this notebook, we will illustrate the methods that can be used on instances of this class

-To illustrate these methods, we will use Paul Samuleson's (1939) multiplier-accelerator model
+To illustrate these methods, we will use Paul Samuleson's (1939) :cite:`Samuelson1939` multiplier-accelerator model

 Samuelson's (1939) Multiplier-Accelerator Model
 -------------------------------------------------

-The previous lecture showed (among other things) how to represent a univariate auto-regressive processes as a ``LinearStateSpace`` model.
-We will do the same for Samuelson's (1939) multiplier-accelerator model
+The previous lecture showed (among other things) how to represent a univariate auto-regressive processes as a ``LinearStateSpace`` model We will do the same for Samuelson's (1939) multiplier-accelerator model

 Assume that